CharlieJT/Recipes/README.md

 ## Technologies Used

-- This project uses HTML, CSS, JavaScript, Python, Flask, Mongo DB and various different technologies to work as helpers to the languages.
+- This project uses HTML, CSS, JavaScript, Python, Flask, MongoDB and various different technologies to work as helpers to the languages.
 - #### [Cloud9](https://c9.io)
     - **Cloud9** is an IDE used to develop the website.
 - #### [MongoDB](https://www.mongodb.com/)